Before the Bell: What every Canadian investor needs to know today

 "Traders will be reluctant to open up new long positions while there is talk of Trump being impeached.
 I would classify today as a risk-off session as traders appear to be in wait-and-see mode.
 There are bargains to be had out there but dealers would be taking on excessive risk by buying in now."

-Outside the political arena, traders will again have an eye on the retail sector with Wal-Mart Stores Inc. among those reporting before the start of trading.
-Analysts are expecting earnings of 96.5 cents a share, down from 98 cents in the same period last year.
-After the bell, Gap Inc. reports.
+Outside the political arena, traders will again have an eye on the retail sector with Wal-Mart Stores Inc. reporting earnings of a $1 a share before the bell.
+Analysts had been expecting earnings of about 96 cents a share in the latest quarter.

 In Toronto, stocks also looked for a negative start with futures falling more than 1 per cent early on.
 In addition to negative sentiment affecting global markets, traders in Canada are also contending with volatile oil markets which saw crude prices slip Thursday morning.